Aduran3/Sample-Data-manipulation-on-AWS/README.md

 Uploaded sample data from a previously created tables.
 The data is then manipulated and displayed in various ways for the user.

+The two SQL files are the sample data that is manipulated